JS Labs / Evidence-led analysis

 - Provider integrations are weakly governed, with brittle throttling and proxy-like patterns that are hard to defend.

-- The claims are evidence-backed, mapped to public issues across a six-repo review series.
+- The claims are evidence-backed, mapped to public issue trails across 14 active trackers and one blocked clone.

 Claim 1: some of these projects appear willing to fabricate intelligence-like output

 This is the most consequential failure in the set: synthetic output presented in the rhetorical frame of verified intelligence.
-When that boundary collapses, the product does not merely fail to inform; it actively distorts judgment.
+When that boundary collapses, the product actively distorts judgment.

 Claim